 Please make sure you car is well maintained and not leaking oil everywhere.
-Not only can it be a fire hazard but leaves a mess behind.
+Oil leaks are a fire hazard and leave a mess behind.

 Tires on the dyno heat up a lot more than the road and can blow very easily causing damage to your wheel and the dyno.

-While tuning we sometimes need to measure the AFR's if vehicle is not equipped with it from factory.
-If your exhaust system is leaking the AFR reading will be inconsistent leading to a inconsistent tune.
+While tuning we need to monitor the AFR.
+If your exhaust system is leaking, the AFR reading will be inconsistent leading to an inconsistent tune.

 Make sure the car has no boost/vacuum leaks.
-You can leave a lot of power on the table if tuned with one.
-Even worse the car will not run as well as it could.
+You can leave a lot of power on the table if it is tuned with a leak.
+Even worse, the car will not run as well as it could.

-If the check engine light is on for any mechanical or electrical issues please make sure they are resolved before dyno session.
-Let us know prior to arriving what the codes are and we can let you know if it will effect the tune.
+If the check engine light is on for any mechanical or electrical issues, please make sure these issues are resolved before your dyno session.
+Prior to arriving, let us know what the codes are.
+We will let you know if it will effect the tune.

-Make sure you have at least 1/4 to 1/2 a tank of the fuel you plan on using on the car.
-No point in filling the car with a higher octane level for the tune the running lower octane afterwards.
+Make sure you have at least 1/4 to 1/2 a tank of the lowest octane fuel you plan on using in the car.
+Please don't put a higher octane fuel in for the tune if you plan on running lower octane afterwards.

 Please make sure the clutch is in good condition and is capable of handling the power you are aiming for.

-Our ramps are low profile but if you you can't fit 4 fingers between the front lip and the ground adjust the vehicle height prior to coming in.
+Our ramps are low profile, however, you must be able to fit four fingers between the front lip and the ground.
+Please adjust the vehicle height prior to coming in if needed.

-The dyno shop is not as well equipped as our shop so if the car needs work let us know and we will be happy to make all the repairs prior to.
-We recommend a pre dyno inspection at our shop to ensure the tuning session goes smoothly.
+The dyno shop is not as well equipped as our shop so if the car needs work, let us know before hand.
+We are happy to do the repairs.
+We recommend a pre-dyno inspection at our shop to ensure the tuning session goes smoothly.